vegaprotocol/documentation/versioned_docs/version-v0.50.2/releases/overview.md

 - Remove trading mode one-off from market proposal

 ### Versions 0.46.0-0.47.6 combined | 2022-01-11
-This release was made available to validators on 11 January, 2022.
+This release was shared with validators on 11 January, 2022.
 Validators released it to the mainnet network on 31 January, 2022.

 A key theme of this combined release has been improvements to the checkpointing feature; this includes fixes to ensure epochs and other key data is preserved as they should be during checkpoint restarts.
 In addition to this, the “free-form governance” feature has been implemented.
 This feature further decentralises the protocol by allowing users to submit a range of governance proposals for community consideration and voting.